 The time capsule contents were collated and catalogued and the capsule was interred during 2005, to be opened in 2045.

-The New Forest Airfields Museum and Education Centre originally opened to enable visitors to use our reference library, see our collections and meet our History Team.
+The New Forest Airfields Heritage Centre originally opened to enable visitors to use our reference library, see our collections and meet our History Team.
 At the end of 2014 the old Centre was closed and the contents were put into storage.
-In November 2015, FONFA relocated the Centre into a replacement building and spent the next six months creating the new Museum displays and exhibitions.
+In November 2015, FONFA relocated the Centre into a replacement building and spent the next six months creating the new displays and exhibitions.

-The new Museum & Education Centre building, which also contains the charity’s registered office, stores and workshop opened to the public on 29th May 2016 and was open from 10 am to 4 pm on most Sundays, throughout the summer, until October 2016.
+The new Heritage Centre building, which also contains the charity’s registered office, stores and workshop opened to the public on 29th May 2016 and was open from 10 am to 4 pm on most Sundays, throughout the summer, until October 2016.
 In 2017, we have opened the Museum to the general public on at least one Sunday per month, from March to October.

 An updated list of open days can be found on the ‘Open Days’ Section of this website.